ElsaLopez133/edhoc-psk-formal-analysis/models/README.md

 You can change session_key_secrecy to any lemma defined in the file.

-The script prove_edhoc.sh can be used to run tamarin adding different parameters. and using different threat models (-DLeakShare -DLeakPSK -DLeakSessionKey -DSanityCheck)
+The script prove_edhoc.sh can be used to run tamarin adding different parameters and using different threat models (-DLeakShare -DLeakPSK -DLeakSessionKey -DSanityCheck)

 #### Interactive Mode (Optional)